microsoft/playwright/docs/src/test-advanced-js.md

 });
 ```

+Multiple web servers (or background processes) can be launched simultaneously by providing an array of `webServer` configurations.
+See [`property: TestConfig.webServer`] for additional examples and documentation.

 ## Global setup and teardown

 To set something up once before running all tests, use `globalSetup` option in the [configuration file](#configuration-object).
 Global setup file must export a single function that takes a config object.
 This function will be run once before all the tests.